claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

   --o-denoising-stats denoising-stats.qza
 ```

-If single-end reads are chosen due to quality, use qiime dada2 denoise-single instead.
+_If single-end reads are chosen due to quality, use qiime dada2 denoise-single instead._

 * Outputs of DADA2

-    + Feature Table (table.qza): A matrix where rows represent ASVs (exact Amplicon Sequence Variants at single-nucleotide resolution.), columns represent samples, and values indicate the frequency of each ASV in each sample.
+    + Feature table (table.qza): Rows represent ASVs (exact Amplicon Sequence Variants at single-nucleotide resolution.), columns represent samples, and values indicate the frequency of each ASV in each sample.
-    + Representative Sequences (rep-seqs.qza): A list of the unique ASVs inferred by DADA2.
-This representative sequences files can be used for taxonomic classification and phylogenetic analyses.
+    + Representative sequences (rep-seqs.qza): A list of the unique ASVs inferred by DADA2.
+Used for taxonomic classification and phylogenetic analyses.
-    + Denoising Statistics (denoising-stats.qza): A file that summarizes key statistics for each sample (nthe input reads, the number and percentage of reads that have been filtered and merged chimeric reads detected and removed, and the number of reads retained in the end)
+    + Denoising statistics (denoising-stats.qza): A file that summarizes key statistics for each sample (nthe input reads, the number and percentage of reads that have been filtered and merged chimeric reads detected and removed, and the number of reads retained in the end)

 ## Step 3: Clustering into OTUs